 7. Jacob’s Ladder (1990)

 Poor Jacob Singer hasn’t felt quite right since doing his military stint in Vietnam.
 He got stabbed in the stomach and has been having horrible waking nightmares ever since.
 The twist: so have his other platoon mates.
 While he tries to figure out the cause of his waking nightmares, his mates begin to drop like flies — either they’re all suffering from the same deadly PTSD, they were all poisoned while fighting abroad or something much darker and conspiratorial is afoot.
 Finding the answer could very well kill them.
-Genuinely scary, Jacob’s Ladder brings up another disturbing disability trope: that sometimes death is preferable than life as a disabled person.
+Genuinely scary, Jacob’s Ladder brings up another disturbing disability trope: that sometimes death seems preferable to life as a disabled person.

 8. Jennifer 8 (1992)

 There’s a sicko targeting blind women, and Sargent John Berlin (Andy Garcia) is determined to get to stop him.
 When the murderer sets his sights on blind music student Helena Robertson (Uma Thurman), Berlin vows to protect her, but the killer could be one of his co-investigator — hell, it might even be him.
-Jennifer 8 bombed in the theatre, partly because it’s a standard police-whodunnit; its portrayal of blind women as victims proved a dud as well.
+Jennifer 8 bombed in the theatre, partly because it’s a standard police-whodunnit; but its portrayal of blind women as helpless victims proved a dud as well.

 9. The Bone Collector (1999)